About the Journal

 Since 2017, the Journal has been issued in English three times per year (on April 15, September 15, and October 15), both in print and in digital, open-access versions.

 The Journal was started in 2011.
-It is indexed in ERIH PLUSEBSCODOAJCEEOL, and in the List of Scientific Journals Categorization of Ministry of Education, Science and Technological Development of the Republic of Serbia (M24 starting with issue No. 24, April 2021).
+It is indexed in ERIH PLUSEBSCODOAJCEEOL, and in the List of Scientific Journals Categorization of Ministry of Education, Science and Technological Development of the Republic of Serbia (M24 starting with issue No. 24, April 2021; M23 starting with the issue No. 30, April 2023).
 Beginning with No. 12 2017, AM is indexed, abstracted, and covered in Clarivate Analytics service ESCI.

 AM Journal is an associated journal of the International Association for Aesthetics.